scottdillon1/Virtual_SCP_Academy/Workflow/Part 1 - Set Up Workflow on SAP Cloud Platform.md

 ![SCPWebIDEBuild](Part2Images/incidentpreyamleditor.png)

+Now we will make 4 changes to this file:
+- Line 1 Change the ID
+- Line 5 Change the name
-You will now replace **gs** with your user ID (P00XXXX) similar to the image below.
+- Line 9 Replace **gs** with your user ID (P00XXXX) similar to the image below.
+- Line 16 Replace **gs** with your user ID(P00XXXX)...this should match line 9

 Do not forget to save your changes.

 ![SCPWebIDEBuild](Part2Images/incidentyamlchnagepost.png)